January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Top indoor play spaces in Warsaw

 Are you stuck for ideas on what to do with the kids in Warsaw on a rainy day?
-We’ve rounded up the best indoor and soft play areas in Warsaw in our quest to discover brilliant family attractions in Warsaw.
+We’ve rounded up the best indoor and soft play areas in Warsaw in our quest to discover brilliant family attractions.

-Parents have been telling us their favorite play centers in Warsaw, from slides and climbing frames to ball pools, role-play games, and trampolines.
+Parents have been sharing their favorite play centers in Warsaw, including slides, climbing frames, ball pools, role-play games, and trampolines.
 Find the perfect places to go with your kids and get out on your next adventure!

 Read more in our post: Best indoor playgrounds and soft play centers in Warsaw: family fun, birthday parties, workshops for kindergartens & schools.